Register for a Seat

 - After Exam Day

 Exam results typically are released six to eight weeks after an exam administration.
-First, pass/fail results are viewable electronically (by logging into your ABPMR.org account), and then the ABPMR sends detailed score reports via mail to all candidates.
+You will be notified by email when results are viewable electronically (by logging into your ABPMR.org account).

 Following an exam, Pearson VUE securely transmits the raw data from all candidates to the ABPMR.
 This raw data is subjected to rigorous statistical and psychometric analysis before exam results are released.

 For a detailed explanation of all the steps involved in scoring and validating an examination, see our News Center article, “Why Exam Results Take Weeks to Release.”

 This post-exam process ensures the reliability and validity of examination performance and candidate scores.
 This process helps us accomplish our mission to protect the public by demonstrating that the board certification credential means something—that these physicians are set apart from their colleagues by meeting the mark for medical knowledge and judgement set by the field.

 For more details on the validity of examination performance on the ABPMR Part I Examination, please check out the ABPMR's paper on the topic from the PM&R Journal.